 - We are Laid Asleep (Will Todd)

-In addition, we are exploring the possibility of performing a work, Influence of Natural Objects (Jonathan Millican) commissioned by Cumbria Festival Chorus for their Celebrating Wordsworth Concert, originally planned for July 2020.
+Also included was Influence of Natural Objects (Jonathan Millican).
+This piece was commissioned by Cumbria Festival Chorus for their Celebrating Wordsworth Concert, originally planned for July 2020.

-We hope that the concert will also feature a solo organ piece, There was a time (Gerald Finzi) (prelude for organ, arranged from Intimations of Immortality Ode (Andrew Seivewright)) performed by Ian Hare , together with performances of music contemporary to Wordsworth by Eden Baroque and extracts from Dorothy Wordsworth’s diaries read by Alex Jakob-Whitworth.
+In addition, the concert featured a solo organ piece, There was a time (Gerald Finzi) (prelude for organ, arranged from Intimations of Immortality Ode (Andrew Seivewright) performed by Ian Hare , together with performances of music contemporary to Wordsworth by Eden Baroque with Katharine May on harpsichord and Michael Sanderson on baroque violin, and extracts from Dorothy Wordsworth’s diaries read by Alex Jakob-Whitworth.

-The Chorus Director and Conductor for this concert will be Ian Jones, of Cumbria Festival Chorus, with accompaniment provided by Ian Hare on the organ.
+The Chorus Director and Conductor for this concert was Ian Jones, of Cumbria Festival Chorus, with accompaniment provided by Ian Hare on the organ.